-3.4.5 Engine
+3.4.5 Engines

-BNL engine 3 (Brush truck) is the primary initial attack resource on wildfires.
-Engine 2 is the secondary pumper, which can carry water but has a limited ability to go off hardpan.
+BNL engine 3 (Type 3, 1250 gpm, 750-gallon water tank) is the primary initial attack resource on wildfires.
+Engine 2 is on standby as the pumper, which can carry water but has a limited ability to go off hardpan.
 These resources are staffed 24 hours a day, all year round.